Part III: Isle of Skye

 Other good news is the micro-terraced hilly landscape, plus sprinkled uniformly white homes, actually leads to some really neat views.

-John Muir, legendary outdoor man and namesake of the John Muir Trail in California, was Scottish.
+John Muir, legendary outdoor man and namesake of the John Muir Trail03 in California, was Scottish.
 So he’s got some trust funds doing nature stuff over here, too.
 I forget now exactly how that’s relevant to this hike except they had a bunch of signs up with his name on it.

 At this point, you get the general idea: lots of grass, walk along rolling hills, it’s cool but pleasant, rain is always threatening you.
 Had to be there.